Skip to content

 Interview with VFX artist Robert Alomar

-Robert Alomar was an Intelligence Analyst and Linguist in the US Army, but he always had an interest in film.
+Robert was an Intelligence Analyst and Linguist in the US Army, but he always had an interest in film.
 Robert tells how he changed careers, got a compositing job at MPC after graduating from CG Spectrum's Nuke compositing course, and shares his advice for others wanting to get a job in the VFX industry.

 Robert, you went from being an Intelligence Analyst and Linguist in the US Army to a Compositor at MPC.
 How did that happen and what lessons from the US Army serve you in VFX today?